Fédération Française des Sociétés Féministes: History

 Aline Valette joined the committee that organized the first congress in May 1892, and represented a short-lived union of seamstresses at the congress.

 The congress in 13–15 May 1892 was well-attended, with both social feminists, mainstream feminists and socialists.
 The congress did not succeed in developing practical proposals or a coherent policy.

 The congress was well-covered in the press.
-The daily paper Le Temps published articles on it from 14–17 May.
+The daily paper Le Temps published articles on it from 14 to 17 May.

 The Federation's main task was defined as preparing a Cahier des doléances féminines (List of feminist grievances).

 Potonie-Pierre resigned as secretary on 17 June 1892 due to a dispute over her authority and was replaced by Valette.

 Valette founded the weekly tabloid L'Harmonie sociale which first appeared on 15 October 1892 as a means of making contact with working women to understand their concerns.

 The masthead had the socialist message: "The emancipation of women is in emancipated labor".

 However, the contributors to the journal, who included Eliska Vincent, Marie Bonnevial and Marya Chéliga-Loevy, were more interested in feminism than socialism.